Best and Worst Sleeping Positions for lower back pain

 How to improve your quality of sleep when sleeping on your side

 When sleeping this way, it’s important to ensure your body is adequately supported and that your spine is in a relaxed position.
-Make sure you have a quality pillow that keeps your head straight on top of your shoulders, such as a buckwheat pillow, and use a knee pillow to support your hips and lower back.
+Make sure you have a quality pillow that keeps your head straight on top of your shoulders, such as a buckwheat hulls pillow, and use a knee pillow to support your hips and lower back.

 On Your Stomach